galvez/fabula/docs/installation.md

 yarn global add fabula
 ```

+## Highlighting

+As new and experimental as **Fabula** is, there's no code editor or IDE plugin available providing specialized syntax highlighting.
+For the moment, just set
+your editor's syntax settings to **XML** when editing **Fabula** files.

 ## Disclaimer

 **Fabula** is currently in **beta phase**, that is to say, we're still testing